About Frustration Free Setup (FFS) for AVS

 - FFS adds the device to the Alexa account for the user.

-Design and build your device to gracefully handle errors that occur during setup, such as incomplete device data or a BLE transaction failure.
+Design and build your device to gracefully handle any errors that occur during setup, such as incomplete device data or a BLE transaction failure.
 The following sections give basic tips for helping to troubleshoot setup errors.

 For sample error codes and descriptions, see Fallback and Failure Cases.